List of primary state highways in Virginia shorter than one mile: SR 283

-State Route 283 is the designation for a 0.36 mi portion of the Trail of the Lonesome Pine in the city of Norton.
+State Route 283 is the designation for a 0.36-mile (580 m) portion of the Trail of the Lonesome Pine in the city of Norton.
 The state highway begins at Park Avenue, which heads west and north as US 23 Business and US 58 Alternate Business.
 SR 283's eastern terminus is at an interchange with US 23 and US 58 Alternate.
 The entire road is also part of U.S. Route 58 Alternate Business.